JimLynchCodes/Triplex-Testing-Guidebook/README.md

 # Deprecated. :(

-### But there is still hope for automated testing in AngularJS!
+### But there is still hope for automated testing!

-This project was moved and renamed to [Ultimate Guidebook for automated Testing](#github.com/JimTheMan/AngularJS-UGAT)
+This project was moved and renamed to <a href="https://github.com/JimTheMan/AngularJS-UGAT">Ultimate Guidebook for Automated Testing</a>.

 <!--